RedLeafe/nixos_config/README.md

 to build the installer, run `./scripts/isoInstaller`

-create a VMWare box, with minimum 2gb memory, 2 cores, and 35gb disk space (disk space will be reduced later, for now its a dev box for making stuff)
+create a VMWare box, with minimum 2gb memory, 2 cores, and 35gb disk space (still testing what the actual minimum is)

 for system type choose other linux 5 or 6+ 64bit